-In this site we are looking at spirit inspired projects.
+In this site we are looking at working with Intuitively inspired projects.
 Conditions for such projects are particularly auspicious in a place with a strong sacred energy and a suitable community.
 My experience is in Glastonbury, UK, where such conditions exist.
 Whilst this town is not unique, a study of a specific example will be helpful.

-History, Landscape, 'Over-Lighting Energy', Purpose, Glastonbury Today, Alternative Community, Market Town, a Town Divided, Summary
+History, Landscape, Glastonbury Today, a Town Divided, Summary

-In the drawdown listing above we provide more detailed information on the town of Glastonbury including
+In the drawdown list above we provide more detailed information on the town of Glastonbury including:

-Monasteries – an exploration of the structure and practices of monasteries in the Middle Ages and how this might be a useful model for today's projects
+Monastery– an exploration of the structure and practices of monasteries in the Middle Ages and how this might be a useful model for today's projects,

 Glastonbury, in Bronze Age times was held to be a holy place; a prominent conical hill, on a remote island surrounded by tidal marshes with only a narrow causeway leading to higher ground in the East.
 In the early first century we find traces of resident hermits and a legend of a visit by Joseph of Arimathea and his young nephew Jesus.
 The place attracted mystics whose prayers reinforced the existing atmosphere.
 The original hermitage grew into an established monastery coming into historical focus in the 10th century with the thriving Benedictine Abbey, its Abbott Dunstan and pilgrim visitors drawn from afar.